Ernescee/alx-zero_day/0x03-git/README.md

-My sure name is Nwankwo
+My sure name is Nwankwo and my first name is Nnagozie